3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 The weighted harmonic mean has the interesting property that $d_h$ approaches zero if either $d_-$ or $d_+$ approach zero.
 Therefore there is a smooth transition between the 2 cases of Eq.~\eqref{eq:harmonicDiff}.
 Finally, \citet{Steffen1990} propose yet another approximation of the gradient:

-where sign($d_-$) is -1 for negative $d_-$ and +1 if it is positive.
-This incredibly dense statement has intriguing consequences.
+where sign($d_-$) is $-1$ for negative $d_-$ and $+1$ if it is positive.
+This statement has intriguing consequences.
 If $d_-$ and $d_+$ have opposite signs, the result is zero as for $d_h$.
-If the absolute values of $d_-$ or $d_+$ are smaller than $\lvert d_p / 2\rvert$, this means an extremum will be present in the backward or forward interval if one fitted a parabola through the three points.
+If the absolute values of $d_-$ or $d_+$ are smaller than $\lvert d_p / 2\rvert$, this means an extreme will be present in the backward or forward interval if one fitted a parabola through the three points.
 If this is not the case $d_{p^*}$ is simply equal to $d_p$.
 As for Eq.~\eqref{eq:harmonicDiff} the resulting cases of $d_{p*}$ transition smoothly.

-Geometric representations of $d_c$, $d_p$, $d_w$ and $d_h$ are shown in Fig.~\ref{fig:gradients}.
+The previously mentioned techniques can be categorised into those where interpolation weights depend only on the grid spacing and those where weights are determined by the values to be interpolated.
+One disadvantage of the latter category is that weights cannot be precomputed, which may limit their computational efficiency or suitability depending on the specific application.
+Linear interpolation as well as Hermite interpolation using $d_c$ and $d_p$ is purely based on the distance between points.
+The methods employing $d_h$, $d_{p^*}$ or Bézier control points, which were designed to prevent wiggles and ensure monotonicity, generally fall into the data dependent category.

-Reviewing the interpolation techniques used in 3D radiative transfer codes proved to be quite challenging.
-Out of the following codes only the \Magritte code is public.
-For the other codes, we had to rely mostly on the papers where they were used for the first time, which are not always concerned with the technical details of the codes.
-Most of the papers are rather old, and they likely do not represent the current status of the codes.
+It is not straightforward to review the interpolation techniques used in 3D radiative transfer codes, because many codes are not public.
+For the proprietary codes, we had to rely mostly on the papers where they were used for the first time, which are not always concerned with the technical details of the codes.
+Yet, we have compiled a summary of interpolation schemes used in the cool stars community in table \ref{tab:interpolation_summary}.

-The \Magritte code uses the simplest approach.
-They assume $\chi$ and $S$ to be constant within their grid cells, so they avoid any interpolation.
-This is because the code operates on a Voronoi grid, which makes multi-D interpolation rather difficult.

-\OptimD \citep{Chiavassa2009} prefer speed over precision by choosing bilinear interpolation in $\ln\chi$.
-It is not specified whether they interpolate in $S$ or if they interpolate in $T$ and use $S=B(T)$, where $B$ is the Planck function as it is an LTE code. \Iris \citep{Ibgui2013} use bicubic Hermite interpolation, using $d_{h}$ to estimate the slope at the grid points, which results in an always monotonic interpolant as shown in the top surface in Fig.~\ref{fig:offgridInterp}. \citet{Koesterke2008} state that \Asset relies on monotonic cubic B\'ezier polynomials for interpolation, but they do not discuss their choice of control points.
-In \Porta \citep{StepanTrujillo2013} one can choose between bilinear and biquadratic interpolation.
-The authors state that bilinear is sufficient, if one uses the original grids of the MHD models.